AstraSerg/consul-bootstrapper/README.md

 1. [docker-engine](https://www.docker.com/)
 2. [docker-compose](https://docs.docker.com/compose/)
 3. [docker-machine](https://docs.docker.com/machine/)
 4. At least 3 docker machines with the resolvable names.
 I will hostA.example.com, hostB.example.com, hostC.example.com in the example.
-A custom resolver IP may be set in docm_start_consul.sh
+A custom resolver IP may be set in docm_start_consul.sh so you will be able to use 172.17.0.1 as a system wide resolver (/etc/resolv.conf)

 ---